orbitalquark/textadept/doc/09_Themes.md

 In the terminal version of Textadept, colors are determined by your terminal emulator's settings.
 The only colors recognized by Textadept are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold variants of those colors.
-How your terminal chooses to display these colors is up to you.
+How your terminal chooses to display these colors is up to your terminal settings.
 However, you can still customize which colors are used for particular styles.

-[Styles]: api/lexer.html#Styling.Tokens
+[Styles]: api/lexer.html#Styles.and.Styling

 ### Buffer